Coder-World04/Complete-Machine-Learning-/README.md

 **Day 1 : Python Basics with Code Implementation — Part 1**

 In this post we covered end to end Python Basics ( Part 1) that you should know.
-Topics like data types, strings, operators, and Chaining Comparison Operators with Logical Operators are covered.
+Topics like data types,strings, operators, and Chaining Comparison Operators with Logical Operators are covered.

 Where to find Day 1 post : [Link](https://medium.datadriveninvestor.com/60-days-of-data-science-and-machine-learning-series-day-1-a62ce3c7aac1)